What do you do when someone dies

 What to do when someone dies at home

 If a loved one dies at home, your first steps should be determined by the circumstances of the death.
 If the death of a loved one is expected – for example, following a terminal illness – you will need to call their GP or the NHS helpline (dial 111) as soon as possible.
 If you are not the deceased’s next of kin or closest relative, you should also notify them immediately too.
+You may also need to secure the property and make sure any pets can be looked after.

 If the cause of death is known, the doctor will issue a Medical Certificate of Cause of Death, allowing you to register the death.
 You should also contact a funeral director immediately to arrange for them to bring your loved one into their care.